faassen/secretweblog_zola/content/posts/what-zope-can-learn-from-ruby-on-rails.md

 tags = ["zope"]
 +++

-# What Zope can learn from Ruby on Rails

 Ian Bicking just posted an [insightful analysis](http://blog.ianbicking.org/what-really-makes-rails-work.html) of what makes Ruby on Rails work.
 What struck me most was the following: